 - whether fertility drugs are used

-According to a 2013 study, IUI success rates varied from 5 to 15 percent per cycle in women under 40 (up until the 6th cycle).
-A 2017 review estimated IUI’s success rate was about 10 to 20 percent per cycle.
+According to a 2013 study, IUI success rates varied from 5 to 15 percent per cycle in women under 40 (up until the sixth cycle).
+A research review estimated IUI’s success rate was about 10 to 20 percent per cycle.

 IUI is a lower cost, low risk fertility treatment.
 It can be paired with or without fertility meds and is often an early treatment option for infertility.
 It’s also an option for folks using a sperm donor.